kutluduman/kitchionary/README.md

 ## Features

-By using the Kitchionary application, recipes can be easily recommended with the following features :
+By using the Kitchionary application, recipes can be easily recommended with the following features:

 **Fridge Mode:**